 Best Budget Option: Leatherman Wingman

-With plenty of handy tools, and backed by Leatherman’s 25 year warranty, this was one amazing value when it launched for around $30 in 2011.
-At current retail prices around $60 the value isn’t the same anymore, consider looking for a used Wave+ on eBay for the same cost.
+With plenty of handy tools, and backed by Leatherman’s 25-year warranty, this was one amazing value when it launched for around $30 in 2011.
+At current retail prices of around $60 the value isn’t the same anymore, consider looking for a used Wave+ on eBay for the same cost.

 Full Size Multi Tools Explained

 These multi tools don’t leave anything out, most people will carry them on a belt sheath or tool bag.
 I prefer to pocket carry my EDC multi tool but when I know I’m going to be working on a project I put a full-size multi tool on my belt.
 Once you get longer than 4 1/4 inches the tool just doesn’t fit well in a pocket and anything heavier than 8 ounces is much more comfortable in a sheath, even when wearing jeans.

 Although there are still some extreme designs out there (we’re looking at you RoverTac and Mempa), the industry has consolidated full-size multi tools into two main designs – the standard butterfly opening models and the sliding jaw design.

 The majority of full-size multi tools are butterfly opening because it works well.
 The plier jaws fold into the handle and there is still room for full-length tools.

 Butterfly Opening Full Size Multi Tool Product List